mysinmyc/java-playground/j2ee-jsf/README.md

 Test JSF application to perform crud operation on entities persisted with JPA

 # DISCLAIMER
-I'm not a JSF fun, I never well understood framework usage for my uses cases.
+I'm not a JSF fan, I never well understood framework usage for my uses cases.
 In this sample I've limited JSF stuff by using CDI integration

 # Runtime
 ## Target application server